INTRODUCTION | GUIDE | MAP | RELATED POSTS

 Opened in 2014, Sushi Nhí is fabulous.
 Recently relocated (for the second time: both times just a couple of doors up from its original location) and completed redecorated, Sushi Nhí makes a mockery of expensive, formal sushi restaurants.
 Not only that, but Sushi Nhi has now expanded; opening a new restaurant on Tran Nao Street, in District 2.
 The original location, on Nguyen Cong Tru Street, is right in the middle of a classic local neighbourhood food street, the quality, variety and presentation is excellent.
 Even since its makeover (now boasting indoor seating on comfortable, modern furniture on three levels), the ambience is pleasantly low-key.
 The staff and chefs are young, gracious and polite – there’s the sense that they’re proud of the work they do.
 Prices are very reasonable and ingredients are crisp, fresh, and melt-in-your-mouth delicious.
-Over the last year – since business has been booming – they’ve added a few comforts, such as air-con, a sushi bar, ink-and-water paintings on the walls, Tiger Beer on tap, and excellent carafes of Japanese-style plumb wine (unfortunately, they’ve also added sugary pop music).
-Hân, a chirpy, attractive, and highly organised 28 year-old woman, runs the show.
-Sushi Nhí is popular with Saigon’s youth, middle-class families, and a spattering of foreign expats.
+Over the last couple years – since business has been booming – they’ve added many comforts and extras, such as air-con, a sushi bar, ink-and-water paintings on the walls, Tiger Beer on tap, and excellent carafes of Japanese-style plumb wine (unfortunately, they’ve also added sugary pop music).
+Hân, a chirpy, attractive, and highly organised woman in her late twenties, runs the show on the ground.
+Sushi Nhí is popular with Saigon’s youth, middle-class families, and, increasingly, foreign expats.
 It’s ridiculously good.

 2: SUSHI KO